onflow/flow/flips/20220203-capability-controllers.md

 Each Capability would have an associated CapCon that would be responsible for managing the Capability.
 The CapCon would be created when the Capability is issued (created).
-If the Capability is copied (since it is a value type) it shares the CapCon with the original (i.e., calling revoke on the CapCon revokes all copies of the associated capability).
+If the Capability is copied (since it is a value type) it shares the CapCon with the original (i.e., calling `delete` on the CapCon revokes all copies of the associated capability).

 A CapCon and all the copies of the Capability that CapCon controls would have the same ID.
 Capability/CapCon ids are unique per account.